HazyResearch/deepdive/doc/greenplum.md

 ### Configure ssh with localhost

-Now you need to generate ssh keys for localhost.
+If you have not done so previousy, you akso need to generate ssh keys for your localhost.

 Be sure that you are able to ssh into localhost without password.
 Try running `$ gpssh-exkeys -h localhost`.
 If it fails, try to first be able to ssh into localhost with password, then follow these steps: